-Vegan banana zucchini muffins with optional blueberries are kid friendly and a great way to sneak in some extra veggies at breakfast.
+Vegan banana zucchini muffins with optional blueberries are kid friendly and a great way to sneak in some extra veggies at breakfast, snack or as a healthy dessert.

 Ingredients in Vegan Banana Zucchini Muffins